CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive due to the specific focus on Langfuse observability.
-The combination of 'Langfuse' + 'observability/monitoring/alerts' creates a clear niche that is unlikely to conflict with generic monitoring or other LLM tool skills.
+The combination of 'Langfuse' + 'observability/monitoring/alerts' creates a clear niche that is unlikely to conflict with other skills, even in a large skill library.

 3 / 3